| 514-839-0132 FR EN

 Process Overview

-Filing the proposal: Our trustee will submit the documents to the Office of the Superintendent and your creditors.
-This puts an end to collection calls, emails, and threatening letters.
+• Filing the Proposal: Our trustee sends the documents to the Office of the Superintendent of Bankruptcy and to your creditors.
+This puts an end to unwanted calls, emails, and letters from your creditors.

-Creditors’ review: Creditors have 45 days to accept or request a meeting to renegotiate the monthly payment and/or total amount.
+• Analysis by Creditors: They have 45 days to accept or request a meeting to renegotiate the monthly amount and/or the total amount to be repaid.

-Mandatory sessions: Two free sessions will help you manage your budget and avoid future debt.
+• Mandatory Meetings: Two free sessions are provided to help you better manage your budget and avoid over-indebtedness.

-Final discharge: Once all payments are made, your debts are cleared, and you can begin rebuilding your credit.
+• Final Discharge: Once all monthly payments are made, your debts are cleared, and you can begin rebuilding your credit.

 Role of the Licensed Insolvency Trustee

-According to the Bankruptcy and Insolvency Act, only a licensed insolvency trustee (LIT) can file a consumer proposal on your behalf.
+According to the Bankruptcy and Insolvency Act, only a Licensed Insolvency Trustee can file a consumer proposal on your behalf.

-GOBEIL GROUPE CONSEIL is a member of the Council of Licensed Insolvency Trustees.
-Our trustee handles the entire process (preparation, negotiation, filing, and follow-up) to help you get the best repayment terms possible.
+GOBEIL GROUPE CONSEIL is a member of the Conseil des Syndics autorisés en insolvabilité.
+Our trustee manages the entire process (preparation, negotiation, filing, and follow-up) to obtain the best possible repayment agreement for you.

-Our trustee negotiates a reasonable amount with your creditors based on what you can truly afford.
-Once that amount is repaid, the remaining debt is erased.
+You don’t have to repay everything What is often surprising is that with a consumer proposal, you only pay a portion of your debts.
+Our trustee negotiates a realistic amount with your creditors based on what you can truly afford.
+Once this amount is repaid, the rest of the debt is erased.

-No need to juggle multiple bills or stress over growing interest.
-You make a single monthly payment—always the same amount—without fees or surprises.
+A single monthly payment, interest-free No need to juggle multiple payments or stress over rising interest rates.
+You make one monthly payment, always the same amount, with no fees or surprises.
+It is much simpler to manage daily.

-As soon as the proposal is filed, collection calls, threat letters, and the stress that comes with them… all stop.
-You’re legally protected.
+Calls and threats stop As soon as the proposal is filed, collection calls, threat letters, and the accompanying stress stop.
+You are protected by law, which finally allows you to breathe.

-Yes, your credit will be affected—but for a shorter time than with bankruptcy.
-Most importantly, you’ll have a chance to rebuild more quickly.
+Less damaging to your credit report Yes, your credit will be affected, but for a shorter time than with bankruptcy.
+Most importantly, you will have the chance to start fresh and rebuild your credit file more stably and quickly.

 Costs and Duration